Version 5.2, 20 September 2022

 The organisation that is the controller or processor of your personal data will depend on the service to which it relates.
 For example:

-3.1 Providing and managing the NHS App
+3.1 Providing and managing your NHS account

 The table below lists different situations and which organisation(s) control the personal data in each situation.
 In some situations, there is more than one controller.
 To find out more about the information falling within each of the below categories, see section 5, "What information we collect about you and how it is used".